radicle-dev/old.radicle.xyz/content/docs/limitations-and-troubleshooting.rst

 name, or just the empty URL ``ipfs://``, and pushing to that.

 Note that this is mostly useful if you employ a pinning service, or want to collaborate with people synchronously.
-The ``rad diff`` app allows you to share patches without the need for pushing them.
+The ``rad patch`` utility allows you to share patches without the need for pushing them.